Anxietytimmy/Status-Monitor-Overlay/README.md

 # Known issues
  - Much higher use of Core #3
- - Audio dysnic\stutter in games like Xenoblade Chonicles 2
+ - Audio dysnic\stutter in games like Xenoblade Chonicles 2 (Seems to not occur using either 5Hz or 60hz
  - 60Hz version has broken transparancy after enabling 60Hz in mini, going back to the main menu and selecting full

 # Thanks